AISHGITHUB123/tasktwo/README.md

 curl -s -H Metadata:true --noproxy "*" "http://169.254.169.254/metadata/instance?api-version=2021-02-01" | jq

 This example bypasses proxies.
 You must bypass proxies when querying IMDS.

-IMDS is not intended to be used behind a proxy and doing so is unsupported.
-Most HTTP clients provide an option for you to disable proxies on your requests, and this functionality must be utilized when communicating with IMDS.

 The jq utility is available in many cases, but not all.
 If the jq utility is missing, use | python -m json.tool instead.